 Endangered Species.
 The Endangered Species Act of 1973 (ESA) has been one of the more contentious environmental laws.
 This may stem from its strict substantive provisions, which can affect the use of both federal and nonfederal lands and resources.
 Under the ESA, species of plants and animals (both vertebrate and invertebrate) can be listed as endangered or threatened according to assessments of their risk of extinction.
 Once species are listed, legal tools are available to aid their recovery and protect their habitat.
-The ESA also may be controversial because dwindling species usually are harbingers of resource scarcity: the most common cause of listing species is habitat loss.
+The ESA also may be controversial because dwindling species usually are harbingers of resource scarcity - the most common cause of listing species is habitat loss.
 The authorization for spending under the ESA expired on October 1, 1992.
 The prohibitions and requirements of the ESA remain in force, even in the absence of an authorization, and funds have been appropriated to implement the administrative provisions of the ESA in each subsequent fiscal year.
 The 109th Congress is focusing on various proposals to amend the ESA.
-Policy questions include changes to the role of science in decision-making; changes to the definition, extent, and process for designating critical habitat; further protections for private property owners' interests; and encouragement of increased landowner protection of listed species.
+Policy questions include changes to the role of science in decision-making; changes to the definition, extent, and process for designating critical habitat; further protections for private property owners' interests; and incentives for increased landowner protection of listed species.

-CRS Issue Brief IB10144, Endangered Species Act (ESA) in the 109th Congress: Conflicting Values and Difficult Choices, by Eugene H. Buck, M. Lynne Corn, and Pamela Baldwin.
+CRS Report RL33468, The Endangered Species Act (ESA) in the 109th Congress: Conflicting Values and Difficult Choices, by Eugene H. Buck, M. Lynne Corn, Pervaze A. Sheikh, Pamela Baldwin, and Robert Meltz.